frankcholula/UoS-project-template/README.md

 # University of Surrey Assigmment Template Repository 🦌
 Hello!
 Tired of setting up repositories for your projects?
-Here's a template repository for all the projects in the University of Surrey CVRML course.
+Here's a template repository for all the projects in the University of Surrey CVRML MSc.
 Feel free to use this repository as a starting template for assignments, thesis, or any other projects you have in mind 🫶

 ## Directory Layout
 ```bash